lawrencecchen/stripe-sync/README.md

 supabase secrets set --env-file ./supabase/.env
 ```

 - for now, stripe-sync only works on the 2022-08-01 api version.

-#### Limitations

-Supabase-js cannot do cross schema joins.
-This may change, but in the meantime your options are:

-1) put all stripe tables in public (with a `stripe_` prefix)
-2) use another database client (eg. [Kysely](https://github.com/koskimas/kysely))

 ## Adapters